 School of Health and Society

-Anna joined the University of Salford in 2013 as a lecturer in Public Health, and became Head of Subject in 2021.
+Anna joined the University of Salford in 2013 as a Lecturer in Public Health, and became Head of Subject in 2021.

-Anna completed a first degree in Psychology with Neuropsychology and a masters in counselling psychology Studies.
+Anna completed a first degree in Psychology with Neuropsychology and a Masters in counselling psychology Studies.
 Prior to completing a PhD titled ‘Effectiveness of a Global Oral Health Programme targeting 6-7 year old primary schoolchildren in NW England, UK’, which was an evaluation commissioned for a private organisation.
-Anna has also undertaken a PgCert in Systematic reviews for health, for which she teaching and support students using this method on the MSc.
+Anna has also undertaken a PgCert in Systematic reviews for health, for which she teaches and supports students using this method on the MSc.

 Anna's previous PhD research has contributed to the outputs of the World Health Organisation (WHO) Collaborating Centre for Oral Health Research in Deprived Communities.
-This also provided opportunities to engage with international public health professionals including the Malaysian Ministry of Health, public health policy officials from Japan and at the WHO in Geneva, as well as sharing research outputs at international conferences
+This also provided opportunities to engage with international public health professionals including the Malaysian Ministry of Health, public health policy officials from Japan and the WHO in Geneva, and share research outputs at international conferences.

 Internally Anna is the current co-chair of the Ethical Approval Panel for Taught Programmes, School of Health Sciences and School of Health and Society.
 And was previously the co-chair of the School of Health Sciences Early Career Research Network from 2016-2018.